Navya-Nagaraja/Compass/README.md

 containerized deployment, and Prometheus/Grafana monitoring, all wired together in one repo.

+## Overview

+Compass is a full-stack AI developer platform that lets engineering teams query their own documentation, API specs, and runbooks in natural language instead of searching manually.
+It combines a retrieval-augmented generation (RAG) pipeline — local embeddings, FAISS vector search, and a swappable LLM layer (Anthropic/OpenAI) — with a React dashboard, containerized deployment, CI/CD via GitHub Actions, and Prometheus/Grafana monitoring.
+It runs fully out of the box with zero API keys in "mock mode," so anyone can clone it and see the entire pipeline working end to end.

 ## Why this exists

 Most "AI chatbot" demos either hardcode a single document or require an